A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Preliminaries

-We start with \textsc{da} under deterministic $T$.
+We begin with \textsc{da} under deterministic $T$.
 Given the starting inventory $\vecc$, we use the objective value of the CDLP, $\fLP(\vecc,T)$, as a fluid approximation to the original expected revenue.
+Let $y(S)$ denote the fraction of time assortment $S$ is offered.
+Then:

-$\fLP$ relaxes $\fDA(\vecc, T)$ in $\textsc{da}$ problem in two ways: (i) Customers arrive continuously from time $0$ to $T$.
-The customer arriving at time $t$ consumes a deterministic infinitesimal amount $\phi(i, S(t))dt$ of product $i$ where $S(t)$ is the assortment offered at $t$. (ii) We can decide the mix of assortment offered to each customer. \cite{gallego2015general} introduce the following equivalent \emph{sales-based formulation} (SBLP) under the MNL choice model.
+where $R(S)$ represents the expected revenue from offering assortment $S$.
+It is well known that $\fLP(\vecc,T)$ provides an upper bound for $\fDA(\vecc,T)$, the expected revenue in \textsc{da} (see Proposition \ref{prop:ub} in Appendix \ref{app:prop-ub}). $\fLP(\vecc,T)$ relaxes the original problem in two ways: (i) Customers arrive continuously from time $0$ to $T$.
+The customer arriving at time $t$ consumes a deterministic infinitesimal amount $\phi(i, S(t))\;\mathrm{d}t$ of product $i$ where $S(t)$ is the assortment offered at $t$. (ii) We can decide the mix of assortment offered to each customer. \cite{gallego2004managing} introduce the following equivalent \emph{sales-based formulation} (SBLP) under the MNL choice model.
 In this formulation, each $y_i$ represents the sales of product $i$, and $y_0$ denotes the number of customers making no purchases.